MTG/sms-tools/README.md

 <code>$ sudo apt-get install python-dev ipython python-numpy python-matplotlib python-scipy python-pygame cython</code>

-then for using the tools, after downloading the whole package you need to compile some C functions.
+then for using the tools, after downloading the whole package, you need to compile some C functions.
 For that you should go to the directory <code>software/models/utilFunctions_C</code> and type:</p>

 <code>$ python compileModule.py build_ext --inplace </code>